vollyimnetz/crop-thumbnails/readme.txt

 * allow not cropped image-sizes
 * allow new crop sizes beside the ones added with the add_image_size() function
 * reset standard image
-* write test cases
-* currently the last selected image-size in the crop-editor decides how big the min-boundaries are --> the one with the biggest dimmensions have to use for the min-boundaries

 == Screenshots ==